neinteractiveliterature/intercode/README.md

 - **Frontend**: React and Apollo-based single-page JavaScript app
 - **Database engine**: PostgreSQL
 - **Background queue system**: Amazon SQS + Shoryuken (this might change in the future)
-- **Production infrastructure**: For [New England Interactive Literature](http://interactiveliterature.org)'s installation of Intercode, we're hosting it on [Render](https://render.com) and running it via Docker containers.
+- **Production infrastructure**: For [New England Interactive Literature](http://interactiveliterature.org)'s installation of Intercode, we're hosting it on [Fly](https://fly.io).

 # Getting Started with Developing Intercode

-- Intercode 2 in development mode uses `intercode.test` as its cookie domain.
+- Intercode in development mode uses `intercode.test` as its cookie domain.
 If you use `localhost` to visit the site, that will mysteriously fail.
 I'm going to try to make the site detect the wrong domain and redirect you, but for now, please just use the `intercode.test` domain name.
 - We used to support a Docker Compose-based development workflow, but this has been deprecated.
 Please run Rails locally using the instructions below.

 ## Developer Setup with local Rails